Beginner’s tips to play your own build.

 - You can craft linked items.
 Use Jewelers Orb to create a random number of sockets in an item, and use Orb of Fusing to create random connections between sockets.
 Improving item quality to 20% will increase the odds of getting max sockets/links.
 You should expect to spend ~4 fusing orbs to create 4 links, ~150 fusing orbs to create 5-links and ~1200 fusing orbs to create 6-links.
 Unique 5L items are a lot cheaper to buy from someone who was trying to do 6L but got 5L on the way, they sell them for fraction of the cost to cover their losses.
 White 5L items that drops in linked state are sold very cheaply by players.
 You can buy one for around 5-10 fusings and then spend few orbs to give it at least some properties.
 Usually 5L is more important than other properties on an armor so try to get one at lvl 60-65.

 - In different areas of the world you will find trials of Ascendancy.
 They are rooms filled with traps.
-There are 6 trials per difficulty level (normal, cruel, merciless, maps) you need to pass once each league to open a Labyrinth in Act 3 town.
-This place is full of traps and monsters and you will encounter a difficult boss 3 times.
+When you pass your first 6 trials in acts 1-3 you will get access to a Normal Labyrinth from Act 3 town.
+3 more trials in Act 6-7 give Cruel Lab, 3 more in Act 8-10 give Merciless Lab and 6 more from maps give Endgame Lab.
+Labyrinth is full of traps and monsters and you will encounter a difficult boss 3 times.
 When you beat it you will gain access to Ascendancy - a special subclass specializing your character in some unique way.
 After you gain Ascendancy you can invest up to 8 special point into very powerful Ascendancy tree.
 You will gain 2 point by completing your first Lab on each of the 4 difficulties.
 Respecing ascendancy nodes cost 5 respec points so choose wisely.
 If you undo all 8 nodes you can change your Ascendancy by doing the Lab again.